JadaHelloWorld/VanMMM/README.md

 VanMMM

---> used AngularJS, Django, MongoDB & Bootstrape
+--> used AngularJS, Django, MongoDB, Bootstrape, HTML, CSS & javascript

 To start the app, you'll need to have `python` installed.
 Simply run the server script: